Joel Krautter: Career

 Krautter first ran for office in 2016, challenging incumbent Scott Staffanson for MT House District 35 in the Republican primary.
 Staffanson would win re-election, although Krautter in his first campaign would capture 40% of the vote against the lifelong Sidney resident.
 During the campaign Krautter wrote an op-ed that discussed why he was a Republican.

 Krautter was subsequently elected chairman of the Richland County Republican Central Committee in 2017.

 In 2018, Krautter ran for the open House District 35 seat after Staffanson retired, defeating Tanya Rost in the Republican primary.

 On November 6, 2018, Krautter won the general election, running unopposed and became a Republican member of Montana House of Representatives for District 35.

 Montana State Legislature

 2016 State House of Representatives election

 In 2016, Krautter was unsuccessful in the Republican Party primary.

 2018 State House of Representatives election

 Krautter was elected in the 2018 Republican primary over Tanya Rost.

 Krautter was uncontested in the general election, having received 3,688 votes.

 2020 State House of Representatives election

 Krautter was defeated for re-election in the 2020 Primary.

+2024 Campaign for U.S. House of Representatives

+On December 31, 2023, Krautter announced he would be running for the eastern Montana seat in the U.S. House of Representatives in the 2024 election.